ZiminYue/CosmosVision/DevLogs/Research.md

 ### June 25

 - Conducted some research on viable technologies.
+Found some C++ open source projects possibly avaliable for visual output.